ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 client receives a 2xx response.
 From the server's perspective, a session is established once it sends a 2xx response.

-WebTransport over HTTP/3 does not support 0-RTT.
-WebTransport-related SETTINGS parameters may be retained from the previous session as described in Section 7.2.4.2 of [HTTP3].
+Clients cannot initiate WebTransport in 0-RTT packets, as the CONNECT method is not considered safe; see {{Section 10.9 of HTTP3}}.
+However, WebTransport-related SETTINGS parameters may be retained from the previous session as described in Section 7.2.4.2 of [HTTP3].
 If the server accepts 0-RTT, the server MUST NOT reduce the limit of maximum open WebTransport sessions from the one negotiated during the previous